 Why you should pursue value investing

-To avoid losing your money as that should be the first and most important thing to care about as a value investor.
+To avoid losing your money that should be the first and most important thing to care about as a value investor.
 As well as increasing your odds of generating profits over time.

-A value investor takes only informed decisions.
+A value investor makes only informed decisions.
 That is of course based on studying the business fundamentals and reading carefully the key financial metrics of the company.
 Read more about how to build assets here.

 What is your clue that value investing is a successful investment approach?

-With that said, value investing strategy has well-known practitioners who amassed great fortunes by sticking to its principles over years.
+With that said, value investing strategy has well-known practitioners who amassed great fortunes by sticking to its principles over the years.
 Such as:

 How to invest like value investors